erikjavornik/100_days/README.md

 This repo is a collection of the code I have written following the Udemy course "100 Days of Code" (https://www.udemy.com/course/100-days-of-code/).

 # File Guide:
+## Projects using API keys have not been tested and do not contain any API information
 Day 15 Coffee Machine: Create "system" of a coffee machine.

 Day 16 OOP Coffee Machine: Redo Day 15 Project in Object Oriented Programing.